Floor & Wall Tile Installation

 Ceramic tiles are very cost effective: they’re one of the cheapest flooring surfaces available.
 When you factor the initial cost of purchasing the tile and installing them with their longevity and lack of costly maintenance, it becomes clear that tiles are worth every penny.
 Of course this also depends on the type of tile you use: there are more expensive and high-end tiles on the market.

 Ceramic tiles have a glazed protective layer on their surface that makes them impervious to water damage and stain penetration.
 This is why tile is so often used to floor bathrooms.
 They’re also naturally resistant to humidity, making them ideal for flooring an area that is very hot or moist.
+In fact tile is so water resistant that roofers in Minneapolis and many other countries use tile as part of their roofing system to protect their homes from all types of weather.

 Tile is usually made out of raw materials like glass, sand and clay.
 These materials often get combined with other recycled materials to form ceramic tiles.
 They also can literally affect your personal environment: they can reduce your heating bills by keeping your house cool in the summer and warm in the winter by serving as a form of insulation.